 The original DELETE handler had three bugs:

-- `SET NULL` for `NOT NULL` columns in `hashtag_cache` and `webhook_configs` → Naturally failed.
+– `SET NULL` on NOT NULL columns in `hashtag_cache` and `webhook_configs` → naturally failed.

-- `SET NULL` for `connected_accounts` → Orphaned records blocked new registrations.
+– `SET NULL` on `connected_accounts` → orphaned records blocked new registrations.

 – Incomplete cleanup of `instagram_accounts`.

-Correction strategy: Trust the DB.
-Nine tables with `ON DELETE CASCADE` set in PostgreSQL were left to the DB.
-Manual processing was limited to two truly necessary tables (`post_logs`, `instagram_accounts`) and `auth_states` which had no FK constraints.
-Six `SET NULL` operations were replaced by three precise actions.
+Fixing approach: Trust the DB.
+For the 9 tables with `ON DELETE CASCADE` set in PostgreSQL, let the DB handle it.
+Manual processing was only needed for two truly necessary tables (`post_logs`, `instagram_accounts`) and `auth_states` which had no FK constraints.
+Nine `SET NULL` operations were replaced with three precise actions.

 2. Brand DNA Extraction Volume Improvement